 So I had to redo this seam (ripped it first, of course, to me there is no sewing without ripping somehow).

-After that I had 2 strip sets as perfect rectangles with all the seam parallel to each other.
+After that, I had 2 strip sets as perfect rectangles with all the seams parallel to each other.

 Sew the first strip to the last strip in your set

-With this operation you have effectively formed a tube.
+With this operation, you have effectively formed a tube.
 Press the seam but don’t push it to the left or to the right.
-Your tube now stays flat on the table and we can start the next step: cutting of the processed strips.
+Your tube now stays flat on the table and we can start the next step: cutting the processed strips.